johnandrea/draw-bowtie-plus/README.md

 draw-bowtie-plus.py --iditem=refn  family.ged  personrefn >chart.dot 2>chart.err
 ```

+## Bugs ##

+Families not attached to the middle person might appear if its a second marriage of an ancestor.

 ## Bug reports ##

 This code is provided with neither support nor warranty.